Red-knobbed imperial pigeon

 The red-knobbed imperial pigeon (Ducula rubricera) is a bird species in the family Columbidae.
 It is found in Bismarck Archipelago and the Solomon Islands archipelago.
 Its natural habitat is subtropical or tropical moist lowland forests.
+Red-knobbed imperial pigeons frequently forage in groups of five to ten individuals.

 It is classified as a species of least concern by the IUCN.